OpenLogos

 as target platform for the first OpenSource release of Logos.

-In addition, the major development tools for the Logos
+In addition, the major development and customization tools for the Logos

 translation